jbeasley123/ansible-playground/README.md

 root@ip-172-31-44-99:/home/ubuntu# service httpd status /etc/init.d/httpd: 94: /etc/init.d/httpd: lynx: not found
 ```
-default commented config left in - makes actual configuration hard to read.
+* Default commented config left in - makes actual configuration hard to read.

-Apache running as root not ideal, better to run as normal user.
+* Apache running as root not ideal, better to run as normal user.

-Allowing indexes - best practise not to allow this in case information proves useful to attackers.
+* Allowing indexes - best practise not to allow this in case information proves useful to attackers.

-Apache logging to /opt
+* Apache logging to /opt

-Apache binary not in PATH
+* Apache binary not in PATH

-777 perms on Apache directory
+* 777 perms on Apache directory

-Apache only set to start on rc2, no shutdown
+* Apache only set to start on rc2, no shutdown

-Security scan revealed high threat level 'Login Cross Site Request Forgery' in the Node code.
+* Security scan revealed high threat level 'Login Cross Site Request Forgery' in the Node code.

-Timezone PST - could cause confusion on investigating issues, Ansible task to ensure this is set correctly.
+* Timezone PST - could cause confusion on investigating issues, Ansible task to ensure this is set correctly.

-Nodejs port available globally - assume server may not be directly available on the internet in reality.
+* Nodejs port available globally - assume server may not be directly available on the internet in reality.

-Apache compiled with security issue
+* Apache compiled with security issue

 ```
 root@ip-172-31-44-99:~# /opt/apache/bin/httpd -V
 ...